aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 # Lab 1: Amazon SageMaker domain setup, network security, IAM, and user management
 This lab shows how to create a secure environment for your data science workloads, starting with the network.
 You learn concepts of SageMaker domain, domain network modes, and network traffic controls.
-Additionally you provision IAM execution roles, permission policies, and AWS KMS encryption keys.
+Additionally you provision and experiment with IAM execution roles, permission policies, and AWS KMS encryption keys.

 ---